LucasMadranges/LucasMadranges/README.md

 <br>
 I'm currently taking a professional title on Web development at higher school <a href="https://www.mydigitalschool.com">MyDigitalSchool</a>.
 <br>
-I'm currently a Front-end developper at Agence Intuition.
+I'm currently a Front-end developer at <a href="http://agence-intuition.fr">Agence Intuition</a>.
 <br>
 </p>